A place where I share some of my favourite photographs.

 PS: The newer photographs are always posted up top, so you don’t have to scroll all the way down to see them if you are a repeat

 offender visitor.
 See how considerate I am.
 Now go and visit the rest of the blog.

-The juiciest, yummiest, drool worthy tomatoes I have ever had.
-Obviously I wasn’t aware of the fact when I took the photograph, bit so glad that I did.
+The juiciest, yummiest, drool-worthy tomatoes I have ever had.
 The background of the vintage wooden dinner table turned out to be perfect.
 Taken in Corseaux, Switzerland, you should read about the 10 Must Eats (And Drinks) in Switzerland before heading out there.

 I might have been invading their privacy a little here, but these two green love birds with the backdrop of magnificent engravings on a monument in the Qutub Minar complex where calling to be photographed.

-I asked if I could take a photograph of hers.
-She nodded her head positively and looked at the camera with a serious expression.
-I said “Hanske” (with a smile).
+I asked if I could take a photograph of her.
+She nodded positively and looked at the camera with a serious expression.
+I said, “Hanske” (with a smile).
 She didn’t understand and looked at me confused.
 I then smiled, pointed at my teeth and said again “daanth, haste huey” (Teeth, laugh).
 She finally understood, felt shy for a second, said something to the woman next to her, and gave me this genuine almost spontaneous smile in return.
 This and a lot more when you read about Nandgaon Holi: A Colourful Experience.

 Although it has shut-down since the time I took this photograph, the Blue’s Brothers Coffee Shop in Amsterdam was really quite a place to get “high”.
 Besides the obvious link to the film, I loved the architecture of the building it was housed in.
 You can still read An Outsider’s Guide to Amsterdam for tips and recommendations.